Connecting phases of matter to the flatness of the loss landscape in analog variational quantum algorithms: Acknowledgement

 \section{Acknowledgement}

 The authors gratefully thank Zo\"{e} Holmes and Marco Cerezo for valuable discussions.
-TC and ST acknowledge the funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B39G680007].
+T.C. and S.T. acknowledge the funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B39G680007].
 The authors acknowledge high performance computing resources including NVIDIA A100 GPUs from Chula Intelligent and Complex Systems Lab, Faculty of Science, Chulalongkorn University, Thailand.
-ST is partially supported from the Sandoz Family Foundation-Monique de Meuron program for Academic Promotion.
-ST further acknowledges the grants for development of new faculty staff, Ratchadaphiseksomphot Fund, Chulalongkorn University [grant number 3230120336 DNS\_68\_052\_2300\_012], as well as funding from National Research Council of Thailand (NRCT) [grant number N42A680126].
+S.T. is partially supported from the Sandoz Family Foundation-Monique de Meuron program for Academic Promotion.
+S.T. further acknowledges the grants for development of new faculty staff, Ratchadaphiseksomphot Fund, Chulalongkorn University [grant number 3230120336 DNS\_68\_052\_2300\_012], as well as funding from National Research Council of Thailand (NRCT) [grant number N42A680126].
+This Research is funded by Thailand Science research and Innovation Fund Chulalongkorn University (IND\_FF\_69\_258\_2300\_062).

 \onecolumngrid